Southern Pinto Beans cooked with smoked ham hocks, are tender with a hearty brown soup.

 Carefully search for foreign particles.
 Discard whatever you find.

 Place a colander or bowl in the sink.
 Pour in the sorted pinto beans.

-SHOULD PINTO BEANS BE SOAKED BEFORE SIMMERING ON STOVE TOP?
+SHOULD PINTO BEANS BE SOAKED BEFORE SIMMERING ON STOVE?

-Since this recipe calls for soaking, I’ve included helpful tips for both Quick Soak and Overnight Soak (eight hours).
-Scroll down for complete details.
+Since this recipe calls for soaking, below are helpful tips for both Quick Soak and Overnight Soak (eight hours).

 According to hurstbeans.com (experts), pinto beans do not have to be soaked if cooked in a slow cooker.

 In my humble opinion, it’s a matter of personal preference.
 One benefit of soaking is decreased cooking time.
 Soaked beans definitely cook faster than dry!

 Check out my recipe for Crock Pot Pinto Beans.